rdentato/gerku/doc/abstraction.md

 lambda expressions.

-  This article follows a more direct approach and provides abstraction rules that are aimed to ease the implementatocan be directly applied to expressions.
+  This article follows a more direct approach and provides abstraction rules that are aimed to make the algorithm easier to apply and implement.

 ## Abstraction